IDNR-Approved Activities

 Take an exhilarating trip around the Hennepin Canal utilizing snowshoes to get a good workout and see the invigorating nature around the Hennepin Canal State Park!

-When the snowflakes fall, break out the skis and go cross country on 4.5 miles of moderately difficult cross country ski trail in the main complex.
+When the snowflakes fall, break out the skis and go cross country on 4.5 miles on a moderately difficult cross country ski trail at the main complex.
 You can also venture out onto the canal’s trails, but keep an eye out for snowmobilers who often run at high speeds.

 Ice skating is permitted on the canal, however, it is at your own risk and we do not monitor ice thickness.
 The canal is approximately 7 feet deep at a maximum in any given location along the waterway.